openshift/distributed-tracing-qe/tests/e2e-otel/routingconnector/README.md

 ## 🔍 Verification

-The test verification confirms that:
+The verification is handled by [`verify-traces.yaml`](./verify-traces.yaml), which:
-- Traces with `X-Tenant=red` are stored in the red Tempo instance
+- Confirms traces with `X-Tenant=red` are stored in the red Tempo instance
-- Traces with `X-Tenant=blue` are stored in the blue Tempo instance
+- Validates traces with `X-Tenant=blue` are stored in the blue Tempo instance
-- Traces without X-Tenant or with other values are stored in the green Tempo instance
+- Ensures traces without X-Tenant or with other values are stored in the green Tempo instance
-- All routing rules function correctly and traces reach their intended destinations
+- Verifies all routing rules function correctly and traces reach their intended destinations

 ## 🧹 Cleanup